GenBench/GenBench.github.io/_pages/workshop.md

 # Venue

-The First GenBench workshop will be held at [EMNLP 2023](https://2023.emnlp.org/) in Singapore on December 6 or 7.
+The First GenBench workshop will be held at [EMNLP 2023](https://2023.emnlp.org/) in Singapore on December 6.

 # Important dates